-Underwater observatory takes Sound Devices USBPre 2 on a deep dive to record hydrophone signals and electric fields for marine biology research off the coast of Germany.
+Underwater observatory takes Sound Devices USBPre 2 on a deep dive to record hydrophone signals off the coast of Germany.

-As a continuation of RemOs2, Zurich University designed its own probe and module, "Computersignale”, to record hydrophone signals and electric fields that can be heard 24/7 via livestream.
-Since the module and all of its components are permanently underwater, the project team chose the Sound Devices USBPre audio interface because of its robust build and audio quality.
+Initiated by the project Computer Signals II at Zurich University of the Arts, the RemOs2 is extended by a high-resolution hydrophone to stream and capture the underwater audio sphere.
+The RemOs2 is built for continuous operation over multiple years.
+The project team chose the Sound Devices USBPre audio interface because of its robust build and audio quality.
 The USBPre 2’s high-performance limiter and high pass filter also helped to cut through the immense range of underwater noise and low frequencies.
 These features and its Linux system compatibility made the USBPre 2 an ideal fit for the project.

 We caught up with the initiator of the RemOs2, Zurich University of the Arts Professor Hannes Rickli, and Rycote’s Chief Technology Officer Timo Klinge, to learn more about this unique project: